 Lesson Title: Reading Skills Theme: Reading

 Development: Summarising

 Lesson Number: L1-L031 Class: SSS 1 Time: 40 minutes

 Learning Outcomes Preparation

-By the end of the lesson, pupils 🗟 1.
-Write the q uestions on the board
+By the end of the lesson, pupils 1.
+Write the c uestions on the board

 will be able to: (see end of lesson).

-1. Read a text and summarise the 2.
-Practise reading the speech, the speech, 'In
+Read a text and summarise the d summarise the 2.
+Practise reading the speech, 'In

 important information.
 Appreciation of Mr Bangara', aloud

-2. Demonstrate reading comprehension (see end of less on).
+2. Demonstrate reading comprehension (see end of less son).

 by summarising main ideas.

 3. Answer questions on a text.